 The meat is given a week-long bath in brine and spices then boiled.
 That’s it!
 My husband, who occasionally gets misty-eyed when remembering the Montreal smoked meat of his youth, was in food heaven when we finally tasted this piled-high on rye bread with mustard and pickles.
 It really was incredible.

 Before you decide to make salt beef there’s a few things you will need.
 A large container that can contain the submerged meat and brining liquid – and one that fits in your fridge.
-A large plastic box is fine or you can use the container of your slow cooker as I did (only if it detaches from anything electric of course!) with the lid inverted on top.
+A large plastic box is fine or you can use the container of your slow cooker as I did (only if it detaches from anything electric of course!) with the lid inverted on top and weighted down.

 As a bonus, digital scales usually have measurements in grams as well as ounces so they are very useful for converting recipes.
 Although it’s not specified in the original recipe I would avoid using metal containers for the brining process.